airaria/TextBrewer/docs/source/Experiments.md

 **Note**:

-1. Learning rate decay is not used in distillation on CMRC2018 and DRCD.
+1. Learning rate decay is not used in distillation on CMRC 2018 and DRCD.
-2. CMRC2018 and DRCD take each other as the augmentation dataset in the distillation.
+2. CMRC 2018 and DRCD take each other as the augmentation dataset in the distillation.
 3. The settings of training Electra-base teacher model can be found at [**Chinese-ELECTRA**](https://github.com/ymcui/Chinese-ELECTRA).
 4. Electra-small student model is intialized with the [pretrained weights](https://github.com/ymcui/Chinese-ELECTRA).